csd81/LP/0tutorial/chapters/xx05b.md

 end;
 ```

-If we solve it, we get exactly the same result as for the original model with raw costs.
+Solving this yields exactly the same result as the original model with raw costs.
 The optimal profit is **$1,577.45**, with production of 25.48 units of P1, 164.52 units of P2, and 10 units of P3.
-The output is the following.
+The output follows:

 ```
 Total Costs: 20876.4